matt-harvey/git_curate/README.md

 You can then select whether to delete or keep each branch as you go.

 **NOTE** `git curate` does _not_ run `git fetch` prior to generating its output.
-If you want to be sure that the "Status vs upstream" column reflects the latest state of the upstream branches as per their remote repository, you should run `git fetch` first.
+If you want to be sure that the &ldquo;Status vs upstream&rdquo; column reflects the latest state of the upstream branches as per their remote repository, you should run `git fetch` first.

 ## Installation

-You'll need Ruby (v2.4.9 or greater) installed.
+You&#8217;ll need Ruby (v2.4.9 or greater) installed.
 Run:

 ```
 gem install git_curate